Faire/terraforming-snowflake/README.md

 4. You can see how you're doing by running a quick `terraform plan`, you'll see how it uses the tfstate you built!
 Use `plan`s to fix all the discrepancies.
     * **Don't run `terraform apply` at this stage, you will very likely destroy things**

+s
-## 3. :godmode: Setting up Terraform
+## 3. :shipit: Setting up Terraform
 1. Create Snowflake account that Terraform can use
 2. You'll want a secure S3 bucket / GCP bucket / Blob that not many people have access to besides the admins
     a) tfstates contain secrets (snowflake password for the account mentioned in step 1) which _must_ be stored securely